Christmas Tree Ribbon Ideas

 - Start with a section and cross the left ribbon with the first ribbon of the section to the left, and the right ribbon with the first ribbon in the right section.

 - Once you have completed the second row, continue on to the next until you make it to the bottom of the tree.
 The sections of each row should cross in between the sections of the previous row, creating a webbed pattern.

 - Try to keep the sections straight.
-The sections in the first, third and fifth row should line up evenly, while the second, fourth and sixth line up evenly, but are off-centered in the odd rows.
+The sections in the first, third, and fifth rows should line up evenly, while the second, fourth and sixth line up evenly, but are off-centered in the odd rows.

 5. The Final Step